-Among the three pests studied, spiralling whitefly infestation caused the largest REP shifts, indicating severe physiological damage to plants.
-At 15 DAP, undamaged plants exhibited a REP of 719.16 nm, whereas damaged plants showed a much lower value of 702.57 nm, resulting in a substantial shift of 16.59 nm.
+Among the three pests studied, spiralling whitefly infestation caused the largest REP shifts, indicating severe physiological damage to plants, indicate significant degradation of chlorophyll pigments and damage to leaf tissues At 15 DAP, undamaged plants exhibited a REP of 719.16 nm, whereas damaged plants showed a much lower value of 702.57 nm, resulting in a substantial shift of 16.59 nm.
 At 30 and 45 DAP, the REP shifts remained high (12.17 nm and 10.42 nm, respectively).
-Although the shift reduced slightly at 60 DAP (7.42 nm), the REP values of damaged plants remained consistently lower than those of healthy plants.
-The large spectral shifts observed under spiralling whitefly infestation indicate significant degradation of chlorophyll pigments and damage to leaf tissues.
-Whiteflies feed on plant sap and excrete honeydew, which promotes the growth of sooty mold and further reduces photosynthetic activity.
+Although the shift reduced slightly at 60 DAP (7.42 nm), the REP values of damaged plants remained consistently lower than those of healthy plants Whiteflies feed on plant sap and excrete honeydew, which promotes the growth of sooty mold and further reduces photosynthetic activity.
 These factors contribute to pronounced spectral changes detectable in the red edge region.

 Thrips infestation resulted in comparatively smaller REP shifts during early crop stages.
 At 15 DAP, the REP shift was only 0.95 nm, indicating minimal spectral difference between healthy and damaged plants.
 Similarly, at 30 and 45 DAP, the shifts were 1.74 nm, suggesting relatively mild physiological stress.
 However, at 60 DAP, the REP shift increased to 5.05 nm, indicating that prolonged thrips infestation can lead to significant physiological damage.
 Thrips feeding causes cell rupture and chlorophyll loss through rasping and sucking mechanisms, but the damage initially remains localized, resulting in less pronounced early spectral changes compared to whitefly and mealybug infestations.